vernemq/vmq-docs/misc/loadtesting.md

 * `connect(State, Meta, ConnectOpts)`: Connect to the broker with the options given in ConnectOpts
 * `disconnect(State, Meta)`: Disconnect normally
 * `subscribe(State, Meta, Topic, QoS)`: Subscribe to Topic with Quality of Service QoS
+* `subscribe_to_self(State, _Meta, TopicPrefix, Qos)`: Subscribe to an exclusive topic, for 1:1 testing
 * `unsubscribe(State, Meta, Topic)`: Unubscribe from Topic
 * `publish(State, Meta, Topic, Payload, QoS)`: Publish a message with binary Payload to Topic with QoS
 * `publish(State, Meta, Topic, Payload, QoS, RetainFlag)`: Publish a message with binary Payload to Topic with QoS and RetainFlag
+* `publish_to_self(State, Meta, TopicPrefix, Payload, Qos)`: -> Publish a payload to an exclusive topic, for 1:1 testing

-It's easy to add more statement functions to the MQTT worker if needed, get in touch with us.
+It's easy to add more statement functions to the MQTT worker if needed.
+For a full list of the exported statement functions, we encourage you to have a look at the [MQTT worker](https://github.com/vernemq/vmq_mzbench/blob/master/src/mqtt_worker.erl) code directly.